smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 "It obviously takes a toll on the students but from a practical perspective, it takes a toll on a lot of us."
 Randall said.

 MIT’s [Student Support Services](http://mit.edu/uaap/s3/), or S3, entails an office that specializes in ensuring student health and success at MIT.
 The office sees about 5,000 visits a year, and about 50% of a given class year before graduation.
-It is not always the case to find a similar support structure in other top-tier colleges that is not directly intertwined with mental health clinical services, or that is so resource-heavy for students.

-"Many mental health and counseling centers are tiny."
+It is not always the case to find a similar support structure in other top-tier colleges that is not directly intertwined with mental health clinical services, or that is so resource-heavy for students. **{COMBINE AND CONDENSE INTO ONE PARAGRAPH}** "Many mental health and counseling centers are tiny."
 Randall said, "we happen to have a huge service, but what I've seen at other places is that the support network is a web of support that exists in many different areas of the university, mainly mental health, student health, and academic support areas."

-In [an interview](http://tech.mit.edu/V132/N59/s3.html) with MIT’s newspaper, The Tech, Randall said, “We call ourselves deans, or administrators, who have a lot of experience working with students who have difficulties in their life.”
-The deans at S3 are known for being “lifesavers” for students in crisis, especially when it feels like they have no other outlets.

 Randall oversees the entire service and manages day-to-day operations of the services.